 To begin — or perhaps to get out of the rut you might be in — try these two Bible-reading routines every day this week ::

 - Read the Scriptures out loud.
 When it comes to regular Bible reading, most people read their Bibles silently, and many more, like my husband, listen to the Bible on audible or CD.
 Both of course have great value, but this week, try something new.
-Instead of reading your Bible silently or listening to someone else read to you, read your daily portion of Scripture out loud. (link to Bible reading plan
+Instead of reading your Bible silently or listening to someone else read to you, read your daily portion of Scripture out loud.

 - Write the Word.
 I have found so much meaning over the years in writing out Scripture.
 My journals are filled with verses and passages!
-Every time you read your Bible this week, pick a verse that stands out to you, or one God presses on your heart, and write it out down.
+Every time you read your Bible this week, pick a verse that stands out to you, or one God presses on your heart, and write it down.
 Use a notebook or journal or record it in the My Time with God section of your Faithful Life Planner.

 If you’re looking for a more structured approach to writing the Word, we highly recommend one of our Scripture-writing plans or these Write the Word journals from Lara Casey.